What is an Acute Illness in Health and Social Care?

 Quick Response

-Quick response is crucial in managing acute illnesses.
-Early diagnosis and treatment can significantly improve outcomes.
+Quick response is important in managing acute illnesses.
+Early diagnosis and treatment can actually improve outcomes.

 Integrated Care Approach